ecmwf/metview-docs/docs/api/functions/plot_rmse.rst

     :type title_font_size: number
     :param legend_font_size: specifies the font size in cm for the plot legend
     :type legend_font_size: number
-    :param y_max: specifies the maximum value in scaled data units for the y axis in the RMSE plot.
+    :param y_max: specifies the maximum value for the y axis in the RMSE plot.
 When it is not specified the value is automatically determined from the data.
     :type y_max: number

     :func:`plot_rmse` is a convenience function allowing to generate RMSE curve plots in a simple way using predefined settings.